thodan/sixd_toolkit/doc/sixd_2017_results_format.md

 evaluated method is expected to estimate the 6D pose of an instance of object YY and save the results in file **XXXX\_YY.txt**.

-The first line of the file with results contains a single real number representing the run time (in seconds, -1 if not available).
+The first line of the file contains the run time represented as a single real number (in seconds, -1 if not available).
 Every other line contains a 6D object pose estimate in the following format:

 ```
 object_id score r11 r12 r13 r21 r22 r23 r31 r32 r33 t1 t2 t3
 ```

-where score is a confidence of the estimate (the range of the score is not restricted), R = [r11 r12 r13; r21 r22 r23;
+where score is a confidence of the estimate (the range of score is not restricted), R = [r11 r12 r13; r21 r22 r23; r31 r32 r33] is a 3x3 rotation
-r31 r32 r33] is a 3x3 rotation matrix saved row-wise, and t = [t1 t2 t3]' is a
-3x1 translation vector (in mm).
+matrix saved row-wise, and t = [t1 t2 t3]' is a 3x1 translation vector (in mm).
 P = K * [R t] is the camera matrix that transforms 3D point p\_m = [x, y, z, 1]' in the model coordinate system to 2D point p\_i = [u, v, 1]' in the image coordinate system: s * p\_i = P * p\_m.
-The
-camera coordinate system is as defined in OpenCV with the camera looking along the Z axis.
+The camera coordinate system is as defined in OpenCV with the camera looking along the Z axis.
+K is provided with the test images.

 We encourage the participants to provide more estimates per file.
-This will allow us to evaluate 1) top-N recall (i.e. Is there a correct estimate among the N with the highest score?), and 2) 6D localization of multiple instances of a single object, which is one of the tasks we are considering for future editions of the benchmark.
+This will allow us to evaluate 1) top-N recall (i.e. Is there a correct estimate among the N with the highest score?), and 2) 6D localization of multiple instances of a single object, which is one of the tasks considered for future editions of the challenge.

 All test images are used for the evaluation, even those with multiple instances of the object of interest.
-The list of objects that are present in an image can be retrieved from file gt.yml.
+The list of objects that are present in an image can be obtained from file gt.yml.

 The files with results are expected in this structure: